 Students must complete the required courses for graduation.

-Courses taken in the IS Department at NTI may transfer to another educational institution.
+Courses taken in the IS Department at NWTI may transfer to another educational institution.
 Discussion of this option with advisors from each school is recommended.

 Specific course requirements are found in the course syllabus for each class.
 This program also has an articulation with North Arkansas College.